 There are sellers on eBay who call any piece of glass that’s yellow, light green, or greenish-yellow “vaseline.”
 While vaseline glass IS that color, that’s like saying all red fruits are apples.

-In the photo below, the collie on the right is Vasoline.
-The collie on the left is Golden Opaline – sometimes mistakenly identified as Vasoline or “Vasoline Opalescent”.
+In the photo below, the collie on the right is Vaseline.
+The collie on the left is Golden Opaline – sometimes mistakenly identified as Vaseline or “Vaseline Opalescent”.

 The uranium oxide in vasoline glass causes it to fluoresce bright green under ultraviolet light (aka “black light”.)
-Some other glass additives also fluoresce under a UV light, and not all uranium glass is fluorescent, but if it “doesn’t glow green, it’s not vaseline.”
+Some other glass additives fluoresce other colors under a UV light, and not all uranium glass is fluorescent, but if it “doesn’t glow green, it’s not vaseline.”

 So here’s the pop quiz: Which of the collies below are vasoline glass?